 Either way it is going to mean lots of planning and organizing ahead of time.
 However, it will be worth it.
 It is an awesome way to get people enthusiastic about helping your mission.
 A Fun evening with a theme are also excellent opportunities to sell custom products to your audience.

-Inexpensive and Free Fundraising Ideas
+Inexpensive and Simple Fundraising Ideas

 Is your fundraiser endeavor or campaign being held back by a lack of funds?
 We’ve got your back.